Legislators »

 Read More »Outsourcing town hall scheduled @ UTM for Nov.
 4

-TSEA will join Rep. Andy Holt at the University of Tennessee at Martin for a town hall meeting to discuss concerns about the Haslam administration’s plan to outsource more state [&hellip
+TSEA will join Rep. Andy Holt at the University of Tennessee at Martin for a town hall meeting to discuss concerns about the Haslam administration’s plan to outsource more state employees.
+The meeting will

 Read More »Lobby Day and Legislative Updates – April 9, 2015

 Lobby Day 2015 Yesterday, TSEA held its annual Lobby Day on the Hill.
-State employees spent the day attending committees and meeting with elected officials to discuss legislation which impacts [&hellip
+State employees spent the day attending committees and meeting with elected officials to discuss legislation which impacts state workers.
+At different

 Read More »Bill that would eliminate Longevity Pay rolled two weeks